tyrelh/personal-site-nextjs/posts/what-is-devops.md

 title: "What is DevOps?"
 date: "April 10, 2022"
 author: "Tyrel Hiebert"
-excerpt: "In my role as a software engineer at my day job, I’ve been getting more interested in DevOps as a career trajectory.
+excerpt: "In my role as a software developer at my day job, I’ve been getting more interested in DevOps as a career trajectory.
 But what does that even mean?
 Do I even know?
 This is a brief exploration into what DevOps is and how I see it relating to a small development team."
 hero: "/images/posts/development-cycle.jpg"
 tags: "devops automation github-actions"
 ---
 # What is DevOps?
 #### April 10, 2022

-In my role as a software engineer at my day job, I’ve been getting more interested in DevOps as a career trajectory.
+In my role as a software developer at my day job, I’ve been getting more interested in DevOps as a career trajectory.
 But what does that even mean?
 Do I even know?

 This is a brief exploration into what DevOps is and how I see it relating to a small development team.